PUBLISH DATE: Jun 24 2024

 Step 2: Configuring core functions

 Once you have subscribed, it’s time to configure the core functions of your ERP.
-In this respect, our recommendation is simple: enable the modules that your company needs and avoid the excessive ones to minimize subscription payments.
+In this respect, our recommendation is simple: enable the modules that your business needs and avoid the excessive ones to minimize subscription payments.
 What are some core configurations for cloud ERP software?
 In our opinion, they go as follows: your company name, core financial criteria, nature of the supply chains, and number of employees.
 In short, you need to integrate all the core aspects of firm information for those systems to function well.

 Step 3: Migrating information